browserstack/browserstack-playwright-load-testing-sample/README.md

 - To run the sample tests in parallel across the platforms specified in the `browserstack-load.yaml`, run `npx browserstack-cli load run`.

 ## Notes
-* You can view your test results on the [BrowserStack Automate dashboard](https://load.browserstack.com/projects)
+* You can view your test results on the [BrowserStack Load-Testing dashboard](https://load.browserstack.com/projects)